 - a.
 Any nonconforming use may continue in its present use, however, it shall not be changed to another nonconforming use. - b.
 Whenever a nonconforming use has been intentionally discontinued or abandoned for a period of one year the use shall not be reestablished. - c.
-Any alteration, expansion or change of a nonconforming use or structure shall only be permitted by special exception by the Zoning Board of Adjustment if it finds that: - 1. the proposed alteration, expansion or change will not change the nature and purpose of the original use; and - 2. the proposed alteration, expansion or change would involve no substantially different effect on the neighborhood; and - 3. any increase in heated living space which, in the judgment of the Zoning Board of Adjustment, is capable of increasing the number of bedrooms for a nonconforming dwelling or lot, may require that the septic system be approved by the NH Division of Water Supply and Pollution Control and the Town of Brookline in accordance with the provisions of RSA 485-A:38 and the Town's regulations for the number of bedrooms currently in the home or proposed for the home.
+Except for proposal "B" (see diagram in section 800.03), any alteration, expansion or change of a nonconforming use or structure shall only be permitted by special exception by the Zoning Board of Adjustment if it finds that: - 1. the proposed alteration, expansion or change will not change the nature and purpose of the original use; and - 2. the proposed alteration, expansion or change would involve no substantially different effect on the neighborhood; and - 3. any increase in heated living space which, in the judgment of the Zoning Board of Adjustment, is capable of increasing the number of bedrooms for a nonconforming dwelling or lot, may require that the septic system be approved by the NH Division of Water Supply and Pollution Control and the Town of Brookline in accordance with the provisions of RSA 485-A:38 and the Town's regulations for the number of bedrooms currently in the home or proposed for the home.